Menu

 Any findings suggestive of Wet AMD please call to discuss with the bleep holder for advice & to arrange an AMD New Patient appointment

-By post to: Community Eye Clinic, Surgery at Wheatbridge, 30 Wheatbridge Road, Chesterfield, S40 2AB or email.
+Via Cinapsis to Community Eye Clinic, Surgery at Wheatbridge, 30 Wheatbridge Road, Chesterfield, S40 2AB.

 Repeat Testing / Refinement referral (high IOP or suspect glaucoma field defect):